Mozilla-Ocho/formulaic-python/README.md

 ```

 ### Load and create our Formula instance
-All Formulas on [Formulaic.app](https://formulaic.app) JSON files that you can download to your local machine.
+All Formulas on [Formulaic.app](https://formulaic.app) are JSON files that you can download to your local machine.
 We're providing one called `motivator.json` for you to use for this tutorial, which you can [download here](https://github.com/Mozilla-Ocho/formulaic-python/blob/main/examples/motivator.json).

 - Run `load_formula()` with a single argument of the the filepath+filename to `motivator.json`.
 That opens the Formula's JSON file and loads it into a Python dictionary
 - Create an instance of the `Formula` class by passing it the dictionary we just created.
 I combined these two steps and saved my `Formula` instance as `my_formula`